Aiven-Open/klaw-docs/docs/authentication-authorization/authentication/third-party-account.md

-# Login with Third-party accounts
+# Login with third-party accounts

 You have the option to configure any third-party login account to access Klaw.